 His wing, he pointed out.
-I focused my gaze on the pelican’s wing and it did fold funny, kind of like when I tried to do origami as a kid, the corners never seemed to line up correctly.
+I focused my gaze on the pelican’s wing and it did fold funny, kind of like when I tried to do origami as a kid and the corners never seemed to line up correctly.

 Pistachio caught my eye and shook his whole body as if to show off.
 He’s the boss around here our guide said with a laugh.

-Pistachio then gave a loud squawk and proceeded to pose handsomely as visitors started snapping his picture.
+Giving a loud squack, Pistachio then proceeded to pose handsomely as visitors started snapping his picture.
 He was the boss for sure!

 This was the first animal we saw at the Jaguar Rescue Center in Puerto Viejo and I have to say, Pistachio was an excellent door greeter and made all the kids squeal.
 But his spotlight was quickly stolen by a deer and peccary that showed up quietly behind us.
 The peccary walked around us, almost stepping on my foot and nuzzled his nose up against our guide as if he wanted some cuddles!

 At this point, I have to admit it almost felt like a zoo.
 Almost.
 But I knew it wasn’t.
-The Jaguar Rescue Center is exactly that – a rescue center and one of the best in Costa Rica.
+The Jaguar Rescue Center is the exact opposite – a rescue center and one of the best in Costa Rica.

 If you love animals and want to learn more about wildlife in Costa Rica, then you have to go to the Jaguar Rescue Center.
-They’ve been rescuing and rehabilitating animals since 2008, working hard to help the injured animals in the Puerto Viejo area.
+They’ve been rescuing and rehabilitating animals since 2008, working hard to help the injured animals in Puerto Viejo.

 Jaguar Rescue Center Tour